kristinemlarson/gnssrefl/docs/pages/file_structure.md

 generic translation program, you can try <code>rinex3_rinex2</code>.
 It has the requirement that you input the input and output file names.

-For a few archives, we allow 1 sample per second files (which are all 15 minutes long).
+For a few archives, we allow 1 sample per second files.
+Following the protocol of the IGS, these files are unfortunately 15 minutes long, which means you have to download 96 of them.
+UNAVCO/Earthscope is much friendlier about providing 1 sample per second files, and returns a single file, at least for RINEX 2.11.

+If you want the code to be able to find those highrate files, you must tell the code you want to use the -rate high files and provide -samplerate 1.
+Why two inputs?
+Because the -rate high option tells the code to look in a particular folder.
+The samplerate is related to the name of the file itself.

-Please see the rinex2snr documentation page.
+Please see the rinex2snr documentation page for more examples.

 **NMEA**